EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 # Appendix C: SD-JWT PID example

-This is the example of a PID formatted according to Reference implementation, and present in the PID Rulebook .
+This is the example of a PID formatted according to ARF PID Rulebook .

 ```json
 {